The Incredibly True Adventure of Two Girls in Love: Critical reception

-On Rotten Tomatoes, the film holds a rating of 78% from 18 reviews.
+On Rotten Tomatoes, the film holds a rating of 81% from 21 reviews.

 Roger Ebert of the Chicago Sun-Times gave the film three stars out of four and said it is "warm-hearted, funny, and involving" and "the two leads are well-cast."
 Ebert lambasted the MPAA for giving the film an R rating for a love scene between two young women, arguing "a [similar love scene] between a boy and a girl wouldn't have qualified for the word 'strong'; the MPAA is shocked by the homosexuality.
 The R rating is ironic when you reflect how much healthier and more thoughtful this film is than so much mindless, action-oriented 'family entertainment,' and how likely it is to inspire conversation about its values."

 Writing for Spin, Manohla Dargis said "Two Girls in Love, charming and lighter than air, is a film that could easily be mistaken for an after-school special, save for one crucial point: the high-school sweethearts in this valentine are all woman."

 The film won a GLAAD Media Award for Outstanding Film – Limited Release in 1996.
 Its success launched the film careers of lead actresses Laurel Holloman, Nicole Ari Parker and Dale Dickey.

 Home media

 After many years of the DVD for The Incredibly True Adventure of Two Girls in Love being out-of-print, the film was digitally restored in 2022 with the assistance of the Sundance Institute and Strand Releasing.
 It was released on Blu-ray format on March 15, 2022.
 Its re-release was also screened at the 2022 Sundance Film Festival's digital platform.
 It has been added to The Criterion Channel's streaming lineup.
+On June 18, 2024, it was released on Netflix in the US for Pride Month.